MOD-Magazine/MOD-Magazine/April23/projects-of-the-month.md

 Adding extra biomes to your Minecraft world is one of the best ways to enhance your experience.
 Lets face it: no matter how sandbox-y a game is, it's always in need of new content to spice up the experience.
 Regions Unexplored is a new multiloader mod that adds over 70 new biomes.

 ![A collage of biomes from Regions Unexplored](./assets/regions-unexplored-2.png)

+---

+These projects were picked solely by me, Jamalam.
+We want to expand our reach for next time; do you have suggestions for projects to be featured in the next issue?
+Contact us on Discord at [https://mod-magazine.github.io/discord](https://mod-magazine.github.io/discord).